Ocreatedin/MODELMARKER/README.md

-# AAAI-marker
-paper Posted by 2025 AAAI Copyright Protection of Code Summarization Models via Lightweight Backdoor Watermarks

-The source code is being sorted out, so stay tuned
+paper Posted by 2025 WWW--Beyond Dataset Watermarking: Model-Level Copyright Protection for Code Summarization Models The source code is being sorted out, so stay tuned